dawidsula26/jnp3/doc/internal/ServiceDescriptionForm.md

 ## Scaling

 How service is scaled, including limitations on how much it can be scaled and considerations how much scaling is required.
-If neccessary, it should include statement when we stop carring about scaling further.
+If necessary, it should include statement when we stop carrying about scaling further.

 ## Load balancing